MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 When you create an external table in Azure Data Explorer, it can refer to data located in Azure Storage, such as Azure Blob Storage, Azure Data Lake Gen1, and Azure Data Lake Gen2, or SQL Server.

-Select one of the following tabs to create and connect to the external table for your use case.
+Select one of the following tabs to set up an external table.

 ### [Azure Storage](#tab/azure-storage)